Learn the tools of the trade

 Cole STEM Building, room 209

-This lab is equipped with gas lasers, solid state frequency doubled lasers, diode lasers, spectroscopes, oscilloscopes, fiber optic equipment, optical table, tunable electronical optical bandpass filter, scientific CCD camera, Fabry-Perot interferometers, optical chopper and more.
+This lab is equipped with gas lasers, solid state frequency doubled lasers, diode lasers, spectroscopes, oscilloscopes, fiber optic equipment, an optical table, a tunable electronical optical bandpass filter, a scientific CCD camera, Fabry-Perot interferometers, an optical chopper and more.

 For more information contact Dr. Joseph Musser.

 The Radar Signal Processing Lab allows students to design, fabricate and test printed circuit boards as well as work with software and hardware to develop the next generation of radar systems using the latest technology and algorithms.